SanderMertens/flecs/README.md

 This will invoke the `EcsComponentsTransform` function, which will define the entities / components / systems.
 Furthermore, the macro will declare the variables to the entity / component / system handles to the local scope, so that they can be accessed by the code.

 In large code bases modules can be used to organize code and limit exposure of internal systems to other parts of the code.
 Modules may be implemented in separate shared libraries, or within the same project.
 The only requirements for using the `ECS_IMPORT` macro is that the name of the module (`EcsComponentsTransform`) can be resolved as a C function with the right type.
-For an example on how to implement modules, see the implementation of one of the reflecs modules (see above).
+For an example on how to implement modules, see the implementation of one of the flecs modules (see above).

 Modules can be imported multiple times without causing side effects.